 6. Seize The Day

 The thing with vacations is that they end – often much sooner than you’d like, which is why you’ve got to enjoy every moment while it lasts.
 Give yourself permission while you are traveling to roll with the punches, even if that is not your usual mode of operation.
-The sooner you realize that you have no control over weather, flight schedules, traffic or other people, the more you will enjoy yourself.
+The sooner you realize that you have no control over whether, flight schedules, traffic, or other people, the more you will enjoy yourself.
 Even vacations that seemingly go off the rails can be salvaged (if not fully enjoyed) if your attitude supports it.
 It’s your vacation.
 Make it fun.